deeplypuzzled/deeplypuzzled.github.io/_posts/2019-05-16-browsing-safely.md

 ## Password manager

 Finally -- for now -- you should be using a different password for every site you log in to.
 That is far too hard, so most people use one password everywhere.
-Even if it's a great, secure password, you only need one website to have a data breach, and suddenly your "great" password is a "terrible" password.
+Even if it's a great, secure password, you only need one website to have a data breach.
+Suddenly your "great" password is a "terrible" password.

 The solution is a password manager, such as [LastPass](https://www.lastpass.com/) (there's a free version that's good enough for most people).
 This is software that creates a different, long password for every site, then remembers it for you and fills it in when you visit each website.
 You still need to remember one "master" password, to unlock the password manager itself.
 (An ideal "master" password is [five or more unconnected words](https://xkcd.com/936/).

-v2019051606
+v2019051607